tareqalhammoodi/SE226-Lab/Lab3/README.md

 ### Lab 3: C++: Practice with common data structures.
 ### Instructions:

-Please open the Week4.pdf from BlackBoard, you may get help from the class for this lab.
 In Week 4, you have learned different data structures like linked lists, stacks and queues.
 Also, you have seen implementations of them, either parts of it or as a whole.
 Your task for Lab 3 is to implement Queue data structure in C++.
 However, instead of implementing by arrays, you will be implementing it by linked lists.
 Your Queue will only hold an integer as its data.
 Below, you can see how a Queue operates.